 OPL Community Food Programs

-In partnership with Food for Life Canada, the library offers free food to community members who are in need, available at select branches.
+In partnership with Food for Life Canada, the library offers free food to community members, available at select branches.

 Community Food Corner - Central Branch

 - Located just inside the third floor entrance